TeachersFirst's Media Literacy

 Grades8 to 12

 In the ClassroomUse any or all of the units and interactives with any Civil Rights lessons; this site isn't just for Black History Month!
 Share with journalism students as they explore the role of the press in shaping and telling the story of a nation.
-Have small groups or pairs of students redefine their learning by making a multimedia presentation exploring the First Amendment and the role of the press using a tool such as Sway, reviewed here.
+Have small groups or pairs of students enhance their learning by making a multimedia presentation exploring the First Amendment and the role of the press using a tool such as Sway, reviewed here.
 With the web-based Sway, you can include text, images, and video.
 To illustrate different press coverage around the nation, have students modify their learning by creating maps using Zeemaps, reviewed here.
 This tool allows students to create audio recordings AND choose a location on a map where the news report takes place.

 Grades8 to 12

 In the ClassroomTake advantage of the free lessons, discussion questions, sample articles, and worksheets offered for use in your classroom.
 Divide students into small groups and assign different discussion questions and activities to each group.
 Allow all older students to have a voice (and engage their interest) in the small group by using a chat service like Flock, reviewed here.
 Challenge the small groups to create a slide presentation using Swipe, reviewed here, demonstrating information learned.
 With Swipe students can add videos, images and documents making them all interactive.
 Note: with Flock students can also start planning the presentation and keep the plan for 30 days.
 If you cannot make a field trip to the Newseum for the Gallery Guide Handout, you can do a Google search for Who Controls the News and find many free resources.